oat-sa/tao-mobile-app/README.md

 But when it comes to build for iOS, you need to build from an OSX machine, that have xCode installed and the target SDK.
 The OSX and xCode versions, should be compatible with your target iOS SDK.
 And it's the same for Windows, you need Windows and Visual Sutdio installed with the target SDK, in the compatible version you want to deploy to.

 So instead of maintaining a network of build machines, we will rely on [Phone Gap Build](https://build.phonegap.com), on online service that builds the apps.
-It will build the apps targetting the platform and SDK versions as defined in the `config.xml` manifest of the app.
+It will build the apps targeting the platform and SDK versions as defined in the `config.xml` manifest of the app.

 Phone Gap build, simplifies also the application structure, since it requires only the metadata and the app source code.